 Recommended paper wallets: Some may prefer a good old-fashioned paper and pen approach, but it’s also dead simple to create your own secure, printable paper wallet.
 In fact, there are entire websites dedicated to it, such as WalletGenerator.Net and BitcoinPaperWallet.com.

 For those who prefer a more high-tech solution, a hardware wallet offers secure private key storage in a number of formats.
-These physical devices, often resembling a USB thumbdrive, are offline unless plugged into a computer or mobile device
+These physical devices, often resembling a USB thumbdrive, are offline unless plugged into a computer or mobile device.
+Learn how to use a hardware wallet like a whale.

 - One of the most secure methods of crypto storage